Tuition & Financial Aid

 St. Lucy’s utilizes FACTS Grant and Aid Assessment, one of the nation’s leading scholastic financial aid consulting firms, to determine financial aid eligibility and distribution amounts for all need-based financial aid awards.
 All applications are treated in confidence.
 Please note that FACTS forms must be returned to FACTS directly.
 Incomplete applications, or those submitted after the deadline, may jeopardize the student’s opportunity to receive financial aid.

-Families applying for financial aid that have an incoming freshman daughter need to complete the FACTS Application and must submit tax documentation for 2017 and 2018 W-2's.
+Families applying for financial aid that have an incoming freshman daughter need to complete the FACTS Application and must submit tax documentation for 2018 and 2019 W-2's by January 31, 2020.

 Note: If an incoming freshman has an older sibling(s) at St. Lucy’s, families must complete the FACTS Application by the January 31, 2020 deadline and can include the older sibling(s) on that form.